Browserboard/docs/docs/messages.md

 ## Inserting images and PDFs

 To insert an image into the board, use the `insertImage` message.
-The value of `url` must point to an image that already exists on the web.
+The value of `url` must point to an image that already exists on the web, and it must have an `Access-Control-Allow-Origin` header that covers `browserboard.com`.
+(If you don't know what to do, just use `"*"`.)

 ```js
 sendBrowserboardMessage({